BrianInGermany/BrianInGermany.github.io/_posts/2022-07-11-nodered_flowcharts.markdown

   teaser: "/assets/images/noderedShot.png"
 ---
 Design CAI user journeys with code snippets, external queries and audio playback.
-<video src="/assets/images/noderedCAIflow.mp4" autoplay loop controls width="100%"></video>
+<video src="/assets/images/noderedCAIflow.mp4" autoplay controls width="100%"></video>

 ## CAI on Nodered?
-There are several packages for Nodered out there for building bots with CAI products, such as IBM Watson, Amazon Lex or the Telegram chatbot interface.
+There are several packages for [Nodered](https://nodered.org/) out there for building bots with CAI products, such as IBM Watson, Amazon Lex or the Telegram chatbot interface.

 But why is no one using Nodered for Conversational AI *design*?
 Its rich visual UI and powerful low-code features allow for a crossfunctional design experience.